aholachek/react-2019-interactive-workbook/README.md

 2. A non-working component that you must fix by editing the files in the relevant folder.
 3. An example of the component in its final, working state.

-If you get confused, search for the `TODO` comments in the code, or (if you must) take a peek at the `answers` folder in each task.
+If you get confused, search for the `TODO` comments in the code, or take a peek at the `answers` folder in each task.